qBraid/qbraid-qir/SECURITY.md

 ## Supported Versions

+qBraid actively supports security updates for the latest minor release line of `qbraid-qir`: the most recent `MAJOR.MINOR` version together with every patch release within it.
+For example, if the current release is `1.2.3`, then `1.2.x` is supported and `1.1.x` is not.

-qBraid actively supports security updates for the most recent minor release of `qbraid-qir`.
-Older minor versions receive fixes only where an issue is judged severe and a straightforward backport exists.
+Older minor lines receive fixes only where an issue is judged severe and a straightforward backport exists.

 ## Reporting a Vulnerability